 The wisteria paintings were hand-painted directly here.
 Among the eateries on the fourth floor of Toranomon Hills Station Tower, only a limited number have such a clear view of the Tokyo Tower.
 Whether for a date or a business meal, bringing someone here is sure to delight them.

-Experience the '11 Types of Skewers Course' along with recommended sake
+Experience the '11 Types of Skewers Course' along with recommended Sake

 Initially, sticks of radish and carrot, cherry tomatoes, cabbage, and lotus root chips are placed on the table along with five types of sauces.
 These are used as a palate cleanser before the first skewer arrives and between skewers, where guests can dip them in their sauce of choice.
-From the right, the sauces include 'Sansho Salt' made with sun-dried salt from Okinawa and sansho pepper from Kyoto, a 'Special Sauce' made from over 30 ingredients including ginseng and turmeric and various Chinese herbs, 'Homemade Soy Sauce' in the center, a 'Tokyo Exclusive Sauce' based on the special sauce with added sesame and mustard, and a simple 'Mustard and Lemon' sauce.
+From the right, the sauces include 'Sansho Salt' made with sun-dried salt from Okinawa and Sansho pepper from Kyoto, a 'Special Sauce' made from over 30 ingredients including ginseng and turmeric and various Chinese herbs, 'Homemade Soy Sauce' in the center, a 'Tokyo Exclusive Sauce' based on the special sauce with added sesame and mustard, and a simple 'Mustard and Lemon' sauce.

 'The special sauce is prepared in a large pot over more than three days.
 Depending on the season, we adjust the flavor profile, making it tangy in spring, spicy in summer, and gradually milder from autumn,' says Mr. Tsuda.

-First skewer: 'Live Shrimp'
+First skewer: 'Live tiger prawn'

 Second skewer: 'Omi Beef Tomosankaku'

 Next up is the skewered deep-fried Omi beef Tomosankaku.
 Ingredients that tend to release juices, such as meat, are first coated with a firm batter before being dipped into a softer one.
 'Typical skewered deep-fried batter consists only of water and flour, but by adding meringue and milk, it achieves a gentle texture on the palate.'
 Very fine breadcrumbs are used.
-When dipped in a special sauce, the umami of the meat and sauce bursts forth, providing a satisfaction akin to a main dish by the second skewer.
+When dipped in a special sauce, the Umami of the meat and sauce bursts forth, providing a satisfaction akin to a main dish by the second skewer.

 Third skewer: 'Scallop from Aomori Prefecture'